- Side Effects

 - 40 kg and greater: 50 mg orally once daily

 - To replace the current ART regimen in virologically suppressed patients (HIV-1 RNA less than 50 copies/mL) on a stable ART regimen 6 months or more with no history of treatment failure or known substitutions associated with resistance to dolutegravir or rilpivirine

 - 50 mg orally once daily

 - Treatment-naïve or treatment-experienced INSTI-naïve when administered with potent UGT1A/CYP3A inducers (e.g., efavirenz, fosamprenavir/ritonavir, tipranavir/ritonavir, rifampin)

 - Adults: Increase dose to 50 mg orally twice daily

-- Pediatric patients: Increase weight-based dose to twice daily
+- Pediatric patients: Increase the weight-based dose to twice daily

-- Mild-to-moderate hepatic impairment (Child-Pugh A or B): No dosage adjustment required
+- Mild-to-moderate hepatic impairment (Child-Pugh A or B): No dosage adjustment is required

 - Severe hepatic impairment (Child-Pugh C): Not recommended